Mark V tank: Modifications

 In early 1917, some British tanks were tested with various experimental powerplant and transmissions ordered by Albert Stern.
 These included petrol-electric schemes, hydraulic systems, a multiple clutch system, and an epicyclic gearbox designed by Major W. G. Wilson.
 Though the petrol-electrics had advantages, Wilson's design was capable of production and was selected for use in future tanks.

 The use of Wilson's epicyclic steering gear in the Mark V meant that the driver could control all aspects of the transmission: three extra crew members had been required in previous versions of the tank, two gearsmen to change low and high gears on either side of the tank, and the commander who operated the brakes and skid steering.
 There was much more space at the rear after the removal of the massive differential gear (originally designed for the Daimler-Foster agricultural tractor) fitted to all the earlier tanks.
 On the roof towards the rear of the tank, behind the engine, was a second raised cabin, with hinged sides that allowed the crew to attach the unditching beam without exiting the vehicle.
 An additional machine-gun mount was fitted at the rear of the hull.

 The Mark V had a new, more powerful six cylinder engine (also ordered by Stern) designed by Harry Ricardo, displacing 19 litres and developing 150 bhp.
 According to J. F. C. Fuller, the Ricardo engine was of a "somewhat unorthodox design", but it was highly efficient and, with proper care and attention, gave very little trouble.
 This 'unorthodox' description related to Ricardo's use of crosshead pistons which separated the lubricating oil from the heat of combustion, with the crosshead and gudgeon pin running in its own separate guide.
 The engine used conventional poppet valves, unlike the Daimler sleeve valve engines used in the previous tanks; because very few men or officers had any experience of adjusting valve mechanisms, extra instruction was needed for tank personnel.
 The Ricardo engine could have been considerably more powerful, but its design was restricted by two considerations.
 Firstly, it needed to fit in the exact same footprint as the original Daimler 105 hp engine in the older tanks Marks I–IV, resulting in a taller engine; secondly, Wilson had advised Ricardo that the proposed 200 bhp would place too much strain on the transmission, and it was limited to 150 bhp.

+In late 1917 Ricardo's began production of the 150 hp engine.
+An order for a total of 5,342 units was fulfilled by subcontracting the work out to nine other manufacturers from November 1917 to July 1918: Tangyes Bros.
+Ltd., Birmingham; Browett, Lindley & Co; National Gas Engine, Ltd; - founded by the Bickerton Brothers - Henry Neild Bickerton co-formed another subcontractor, Mirrlees, Bickerton and Day; British Westinghouse; Willans & Robinson; Crossley Motors; Peter Brotherhood Ltd; Perkins Ltd; L. Gardner and Sons; and Ruston & Hornsby.